-For many people with intellectual disability, the information that follows A document that sets out what a person wants to happen to their money and other property after they die. be inaccessible.
+For many people with intellectual disability, the information that follows will be inaccessible.
 They will need assistance to understand the concepts, seek information and advice, and support to navigate the legal processes.

 Independent, non-legal advocacy is available to people with disability, with specialist advocacy for people with intellectual disability, parents with intellectual disability, and people seeking support from their peers to learn self-advocacy skills.
 Non-legal advocates can also assist with ensuring the person has adequate supports in place through the National Disability Insurance Scheme (NDIS); the absence of these supports is often the catalyst for legal issues that arise.
 They can also assist people with intellectual disability to access informal support for decision-making, as discussed below.

-Contact details for these organisations are at the end of this chapter.
+For contact details for these organisations, see ‘Contacts‘.
 Supporting a person with intellectual disability to access support from non-legal advocacy can assist them to deal both with legal processes and systems and the connections between legal issues and other areas of life.